List of chemical element name etymologies: Named after mythological entities

 Also, mythological entities have had a significant impact on the naming of elements, directly or indirectly.
 Cerium, europium, helium, iridium, mercury, neptunium, niobium, palladium, plutonium, promethium, selenium, tantalum, titanium, thorium, uranium and vanadium are all connected to mythological deities.

 Named after minerals

-Elements may also have been named after minerals (in which they were discovered).
+Elements may also have been named after the minerals in which they were discovered.
 For example, beryllium is named after beryl.

 Controversies and failed proposals

 Other element names given after people have been proposed but failed to gain official international recognition.
 These include columbium (Cb), hahnium (Ha), joliotium (Jl), and kurchatovium (Ku), names connected to Christopher Columbus, Otto Hahn, Irène Joliot-Curie, and Igor Kurchatov; and also cassiopeium (Cp), a name coming from the constellation Cassiopeia and is hence indirectly connected to the mythological Cassiopeia.

 Current naming practices and procedures

 For the last two decades, IUPAC has been the governing body for naming elements.
 IUPAC has also provided a temporary name and symbol for unknown or recently synthesized elements.